nicolawitzig/non-euclidean-museum/README.md

 ![](https://img.shields.io/badge/VR-SteamVR-orange.svg)

-**In VR applications we often havt the problem that the players phyiscal space is limited.
+**In VR applications we often have the problem that the players phyiscal space is limited.
 By ditching the Euclidean axioms we can overcome this constraint and provide a much bigger space to explore than would actually be possible**

 ---